mhinz/vim-lookup/README.md

 In ambiguous cases, `<cr>` will cycle through all occurrences.
 This is done on purpose.
 If you want a list of all occurences, have a look at `:h [I` or plugins like [vim-grepper](https://github.com/mhinz/vim-grepper) instead.

+### Alternatives

+This plugin works for out-of-the-box for all Vim scripts in the runtimepath (`:h 'rtp'`).
+If you're a fan of tags though, you might want to use [universal ctags](https://github.com/universal-ctags/ctags) together with one of the numerous Vim plugins that manage tags files.